act-rules/act-rules.github.io/_rules/document-has-headings-for-non-repeated-content-047fe0.md

 - [H69: Providing heading elements at the beginning of each section of content][tech h69]
 - [CSS Scoping (work in progress)](https://drafts.csswg.org/css-scoping/)

-To avoid using landmarks for the non-repeated content, which would satisfy success criterion [2.4.1 Bypass Block][], which this rule is designed for, this rule uses `<div id="main">` in its test cases to indicate where non-repeating content exists.
+To avoid using landmarks for the non-repeated content, which would satisfy [Success Criterion 2.4.1 Bypass Block][sc241], which this rule is designed for, this rule uses `<div id="main">` in its test cases to indicate where non-repeating content exists.
 It is recommended to use the `main` landmark instead.
 The `nav` element is a [block of repeated content][] due to the link inside it to a page with similar [blocks of content][block of content].

 ## Test Cases